BjarkeCK/ValheimSeedFinder/README.md

 * Improve water levels.
 * Improve Valheim version compatibility support.
 * Maybe one day I'll move this out of Unity, into a normal C# project with SDL + Dear ImGUI or something.
 I don't want to do UI in Unity.
-* Look into filtering by assets that must be present, such as make sure there is a Maypole, or minimum x number of Copper diposits.
+* Look into filtering by assets that must be present, such as make sure there is a Maypole, or minimum x number of Copper nearby.

 # Contribute
 * Yes please!
 I've used Unity version 2021, but it should be compatible with pretty much any version of Unity out there.
 It's a single script file, you can also  just grab it and drag it into your own project and attach the ValheimSeedFinder component to a gameobject and hit play.